Why I’ve Changed How (and Where) I Work: Rising Crime Against Photographers in the Bay Area

 A Snapshot of What We’re Facing

-These are just a few of the recent, documented incidents involving photographers and videographers in the Bay Area:
+These are just a handful of the more well-known incidents involving photographers and videographers in the Bay Area:

-November 2022: A wedding photographer was pistol-whipped during a session at the Palace of Fine Arts.
-Another was robbed at gunpoint in the same location in San Francisco just days later.
+• November 15, 2022 — A wedding photographer was attacked and pistol-whipped during a photo session at the Palace of Fine Arts.

-March 2022: A camera crew was robbed of $35,000 worth of photo equipment near Twin Peaks in San Francisco.
+• March 2022 — A Canadian film crew was robbed of $35,000 worth of photo equipment while filming near Twin Peaks in San Francisco.
+One crew member was pistol-whipped..

 Why This Affects How I Work